freya022/BotCommands-Wiki/docs/using-commands/advanced-options.md

     ```

 ## Mention strings
-!!! info "You can use this annotation on both code-declared and annotation-declared commands"
+!!! info "You can use this annotation on both declarative and annotation-declared commands"

 [[MentionsString]] is an annotation
 that lets you retrieve as many mentions as a [string option lets you type](https://docs.jda.wiki/net/dv8tion/jda/api/interactions/commands/build/OptionData.html#MAX_STRING_OPTION_LENGTH),